mrdaghestani/HtmlToPdfOrImage/README.md

-# HtmlToPdfOrImage
+# Html to Pdf or Image

 This is a wrapper for using HtmlToPdfOrImage.com api.

-# Html to Pdf or Image

 ## Installation